atlassistant/pytlas/docs/writing_skills/handler.rst

 Asking
 ------

 When you need some informations or slot have not been extracted in the original sentence, you can ask the user to fill them.
+One filled by the user, your handler will be called again with the updated slots.

 .. code-block:: python